View large image | More photos

 The Links Course underwent renovations after Hurricane Hugo devastated the Charleston area in 1989 (Mike Strantz worked on the crew that redesigned certain holes), but unlike many recently built or redesigned tracks, it never gives the impression that design savvy was sacrificed for real-estate development.
 Every hole looks natural; the homes, while frequently visible, are never obtrusive.

-Considering the course quality and seaside location, the Links is reasonably priced: $130 for Wild Dunes resort guests, $160 otherwise.
-There's a healthy drop in the off-season, an enticing deal given the mild local climate, and several packages offer even greater savings for guests.
-Whether you're staying at the resort or not, this is a worthy play on a Charleston visit.
+Considering the course quality and seaside location, the Links is reasonably priced.
+Whether you're staying at Wild Dunes Resort or not, this is a worthy play on a Charleston visit.

 December 8, 2006